 I and other gays deserved gay superheroes while growing up.
-Lack of gay representation in superhero movies makes you think and question if we can ever be the gay hero of our own lives and not just be a sidekick to some gorgeous couple in a rom-com (which is widely represented)
+The lack of gay representation in superhero movies makes you think and question if we can ever be the gay hero of our own lives and not just be a sidekick to some gorgeous couple in a rom-com (which is widely represented)

 Art Credit:- https://in.pinterest.com/pin/854065516814308720/

-A typical superhero movie, back in the ‘90s, would comprise of a well built male protagonist fighting the well-built antagonist and having a love affair with some gorgeous chick round the corner.
+A typical superhero movie, back in the ‘90s, would comprise of a well built male protagonist fighting the well-built antagonist and having a love affair with some gorgeous chick around the corner.
 Wonder woman/woman-centric and BIPOC representation in superhero fiction is still very recent and counted few, let alone an LGBTQ+ representation, protecting and saving straight communities from an impending apocalypse.

 Art Credit:- https://www.google.com/search?q=ms.marvel+hot+pics&sxsrf=ALeKk01avNmkcrutUg32TAqe-rBPfq_7Sw:1622096670729&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjDhub-nOnwAhX69XMBHQZ_A3oQ_AUoAXoECAEQAw&biw=1366&bih=657#imgrc=sVPtXyLNFVVqlM&imgdii=nGhua4qyWZwgLM

-Gay theories in the superhero world are also fairly new (some comics had it in the past too though, can't deny) and even gay porn has a superhero fiction these days, that is replete with all the sexual superhero fantasies (Imagine Batman and Robin Getting cozy).
+Gay theories in the superhero world are also fairly new (some comics had it in the past too though, can’t deny) and even gay porn has a superhero fiction these days, that is replete with all the sexual superhero fantasies (Imagine Batman and Robin Getting cosy).

 Art Credit:- https://disneyheroesbattlemode.fandom.com/wiki/Li_Shang

-I would be lying if I say I haven't imagined having an affair with Captain America, or falling in love with big guns Hercules or going on a ride with Alladin (on his flying carpet of course).
+I would be lying if I say I haven’t imagined having an affair with Captain America, falling in love with big guns Hercules or going on a ride with Alladin (on his flying carpet of course).

 Some gay theories in cartoons have pointed out how Winnie the pooh is all the gay representation we need with no body image issues and proudly sporting a crop top while doing all the nice cute things!
 I celebrated it.